AaronLaw/hobototes-data-centric/README.md

 hobototes-data-centric
 ======================

-web apps made for daily operation of hobototes
+web apps made for daily operation of hobototes.

+heavily developed in [Django admin site] (https://docs.djangoproject.com/en/dev/ref/contrib/admin/)

 If you find this web apps unstable, I feel sorry about that.
 I try to be a pythoner, and am learning Django during I write this web apps.